Behavioral Health near Buffalo, NY

-Millions of American are affected by mental health conditions.
+Millions of Americans are affected by mental health conditions.
 According to the National Alliance on Mental Illness (NAMI), about 43.8 million adults experience a mental illness in a given year.
 Some of the most prevalent mental health conditions include anxiety disorder, major depression, bipolar disorder, and schizophrenia.

 Jessica Rimer, LCSW-R

-DENT Neurologic Institute offers psychotherapy services to assist patients with managing psychiatric symptoms, behavioral issues and interpersonal difficulties.
+DENT Neurologic Institute offers psychotherapy services to assist patients with managing psychiatric symptoms, behavioral issues, and interpersonal difficulties.
 These symptoms and struggles often have a significant impact on the patient’s ability to function as well as on their quality of life.
-We strive to provide patient-centered, strength-focused and problem-solving approaches to help improve self-image, strengthen relationships and promote a healthy lifestyle.
-DENT offers comprehensive evaluations and treatment for patients with common mental health diagnoses which include anxiety disorders, mood disorders and PTSD.
+We strive to provide patient-centered, strength-focused, and problem-solving approaches to help improve self-image, strengthen relationships, and promote a healthy lifestyle.
+DENT offers comprehensive evaluations and treatment for patients with common mental health diagnoses, which include anxiety disorders, mood disorders, and PTSD.
 Providers work collaboratively with patients as well as their support systems to create and implement a treatment plan that is tailored to the patient’s specific short and long-term goals.

 Horacio Capote, MD, Medical Director

 Transcranial Magnetic Stimulation (TMS) Therapy is a state-of-the-art treatment utilized by our doctors to help treat adult patients with major depressive disorder.
-The treatment utilizes short pulses of a focused magnetic field to stimulate nerve cells in the area of the brain thought to control mood.
-This brief painless treatment is performed in a quiet, comfortable setting under the supervision of a psychiatrist and is done while the patient is awake and alert.
+The treatment uses short pulses of a focused magnetic field to stimulate nerve cells in the area of the brain thought to control mood.
+This brief, painless treatment is performed in a quiet, comfortable setting under the supervision of a psychiatrist and is done while the patient is awake and alert.

-To protect patients, their families and the public, New York state law requires a psychiatrist to notify proper authorities if a patient is homicidal or suicidal.
+To protect patients, their families, and the public, New York state law requires a psychiatrist to notify proper authorities if a patient is homicidal or suicidal.
 Patient confidentiality does not apply in these circumstances.